BioGenies/peptide-prediction-list/README.md

 # The dynamic landscape of peptide function prediction

-This curated list collects machine learning models dedicated to predicting specific properties of peptides.
+This curated list collects peer-reviewed machine learning models dedicated to predicting specific properties of peptides.
 For an interactive and browse-able list, please visit:
 <https://biogenies.info/peptide-prediction-list/>.

 -   [Antiangiogenic peptides](#antiangiogenic-peptides)